Nurse Week & CNA Appreciation Days Reward Program Ideas Using Digital Scratch-Off Cards.

-Help increase morale in these trying times.
-Give your nurses gifts and rewards using the Priiize scratch-off games generator.
+Help increase NURSE and CNA morale and staff retention in these trying times by giving gifts and rewards using the Priiize scratch-off games generator.
+Nurses love playing and winning scratch-off cards!

-The live demo – see how this example of a rewards game flows for the Nurse CNA user experience.
-This example uses cash in paycheck awards.
-You can make scratch-offs with any prize you want.
+The NURSE APPRECIATION REWARDS live demo – see how this example of a rewards game flows for the Nurse user experience.
+This example uses cash-in-paycheck awards.
+We will create scratch-offs with any prize you tell us.
+There is no limit to the number of prizes and players.

 Why Nurse and CNA Appreciation Reward Programs Are a Must for Hospitals & Healthcare Businesses.